Jest Memory Leaks - some lessons learnt

 There seems to be a bug, introduced with Node v16.11, causing memory leaks with Jest.
 While this bug is certainly putting my Node 16 update to a halt until it's resolved, the mentioned Github issue also gives quite some insight on how to debug these kinds of issues.
 Back to Node 14 🔙.

-Some early ideas what could be causing the issues were:
+Some early ideas about what could be causing the issues were:

 - A bad jest/ts-jest/... package update